-Transgender faithful incorporate theology, ritual in their transitions
+Transgender faithful incorporate theology, ritual

 Chicago — – The minister blessed the chalice of wine and loaves of bread before inviting everyone in the pews of St. Michael’s United Church of Christ in West Chicago to partake of Holy Communion, a sacrament she had once been excluded from because of her gender identity and transition.